Your biotech mastery is so extensive you could explain the complexities of gene editing to a single cell organism.

 Browse other popular samples

-How to write a resume for a biotech job
+How to Write a Resume for a Biotech Job

 Eager to take your biotech career to the next level?
 Start by learning how to make a resume that will get recruiters talking.

 One note up front — are you applying for a job in research?
 If so, you may want to learn how to write a CV instead.
 CVs are longer documents that list a candidate’s complete academic history, including research initiatives and teaching experience.
-See our CV templates for designs to choose from and CV examples that are professionally written and formatted.
-When you’re ready, build a CV with our CV Maker.

 - Your contact info right at the top.